SSusantAchary/LLM-Resources-Papers-Frameworks-Tools/README.md

 ## Tools for deploying LLM

-- [FastChat](https://github.com/lm-sys/FastChat) - A distributed multi-model LLM serving system with web UI and OpenAI-compatible RESTful APIs.
+- [FastChat](https://github.com/lm-sys/FastChat) - A distributed multi-model LLM serving system with Ib UI and OpenAI-compatible RESTful APIs.

 - [SkyPilot](https://github.com/skypilot-org/skypilot) - Run LLMs and batch jobs on any cloud.
 Get maximum cost savings, highest GPU availability, and managed execution -- all with a simple interface.

 - [vLLM](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs

 - [Text Generation Inference](https://github.com/huggingface/text-generation-inference) - A Rust, Python and gRPC server for text generation inference.
-Used in production at [HuggingFace](https://huggingface.co/) to power LLMs api-inference widgets.
+Used in production at [HuggingFace](https://huggingface.co/) to poIr LLMs api-inference widgets.

 - [Haystack](https://haystack.deepset.ai/) - an open-source NLP framework that allows you to use LLMs and transformer-based models from Hugging Face, OpenAI and Cohere to interact with your own data.
 -  [Sidekick](https://github.com/ai-sidekick/sidekick) - Data integration platform for LLMs.
 - [LangChain](https://github.com/hwchase17/langchain) -  Building applications with LLMs through composability
--  [wechat-chatgpt](https://github.com/fuergaosi233/wechat-chatgpt) - Use ChatGPT On Wechat via wechaty
+-  [Ichat-chatgpt](https://github.com/fuergaosi233/Ichat-chatgpt) - Use ChatGPT On Ichat via Ichaty
 - [promptfoo](https://github.com/typpo/promptfoo) - Test your prompts.
 Evaluate and compare LLM outputs, catch regressions, and improve prompt quality.
-- [Agenta](https://github.com/agenta-ai/agenta) -  Easily build, version, evaluate and deploy your LLM-powered apps.
+- [Agenta](https://github.com/agenta-ai/agenta) -  Easily build, version, evaluate and deploy your LLM-poIred apps.

 ## What are release licences mean in LLMs world?